vedant11/reminder-backend/README.md

 #### clock.py

 Using APScheduler, runs sendText function from api-script after certain intervals.
+Edit the interval at 9:37 if needed.

 #### Procfile